davidchiles/FireSnoop/readme.md

 ### Counters

 - First byte is always a counter
-	- if the first byte >128 then it's a start of message and then the second byte is number of following packets.
+	- If the first byte >128 then it's a start of message and then the second byte is number of following packets.
-	- if second byte <128 then it's a following packet to complete a message.
+	- If second byte <128 then it's a following packet to complete a message.
 	- All bytes after counter and number of packets is the payload (json in this case)	.

 #### Example (Hex)